 Enria also mentions the new Joint Bank Reporting Committee (JBRC) which, it is hoped, will play a key part in bringing together both the EBA supervisory and resolution reporting framework and central banking data integration to fulfil the integrated reporting framework objective.

 Two Dear CEO letters from HKMA

-The Hong Kong Monetary Authority (HKMA) has issued two Dear CEO letters to authorized institutions (AIs): one requesting enhanced security controls the binding of payment cards to contactless mobile payment services; the other clarifying the principles that should be applied by banks in the handling of unauthorized payment card transactions.
+The Hong Kong Monetary Authority (HKMA) has issued two Dear CEO letters to authorised institutions (AIs): one requesting enhanced security controls the binding of payment cards to contactless mobile payment services; the other clarifying the principles that should be applied by banks in the handling of unauthorised payment card transactions.